TobyKeech/Python_Homework/Static_and_Dynamic_Task_A/part_1_docs/testing_task_1.md

     # a == must be used to decern equals too not a single =
     # after else a colon is needed
-    # card.value is not defined should be card

   dif highest_card(self, card1 card2):